Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 (probably possible, fun to try, but would someone use it?)
 - Uploader should probably have some protection against concurrent modification of things.
+- Toast notification when all uploads finished?

 #### Things to change on wiki when releasing next update
 - Pressing enter in playlist/preset name box
 - Pressing F1 for wiki
 - Translations
 - red progressBar and upload failed dialogs
+- Wikipage for settings window (add url to F1 click in settings window!)